chuckstaburnt/KillAllBindings/README.md

 Feel free to contribute to this project, submit bugs, fix bugs, whatever.
 I want this to be as useful as possible.

 ### Version
+<b>1.2</b>
+- Change some of the language in the script to be more clear.
+- Added a "recap" section at the bottom of the script since results get truncated on large filesets.

 <b>1.1</b>
 - Added an extra check before continuing.